 In 2022, CARB adopted the second phase of ACC, called ACC II, which increases the stringency of both the LEV and ZEV standards starting with MY 2026.
-The main goal of the ACC II program is to have all new passenger cars, light trucks, and SUVs sold in states who adopt the rule to be ZEV by 2035.
+The main goal of the ACC II program is to have all new passenger cars, light trucks, and SUVs sold in California be ZEV by 2035.
 To accomplish this, CARB developed a compliance trajectory that starts in MY 2026 and ramps up through 2035.